 The Hurricane Season runs until November 30th, and right now we are in the peak time.
-Most forecasting groups have expected this season to be an above average season, and currently there is a Category 3 Hurricane in the Carribean (Matthew, see image).
-It is very important that you always keep an eye on the tropical weather outlook, and have your boat prepared to weather the Fall Storms that might come our way.
+With Florence Hurricane heading towards the East Coast, it is very important that you always keep an eye on the tropical weather outlook, and have your boat prepared to weather the Fall Storms that might come our way.

 Please be aware that slip holders are responsible for securing their boats and personal property on marina premises.

 Stingray Point Marina and staff are not responsible for taking care of your boat before or during a storm.
 If you will be away from the area, you need to arrange for a friend or local boat yard to prepare for and monitor your boat.
 And it is a good idea to have the boat prepared during the fall season, regardless of whether there is a storm lurking or not.

 We have links on our website to a variety of sources for weather information, including a link to the National Hurricane Center, where you can monitor the storm path and timing forecasts.
 We will be monitoring the situation as well.
 Below are recommendations for preparing your boat for potential effects of a hurricane, whether it stays offshore or veers closer to us.